Features Pricing Docs Blog Try Demo Log In Sign Up

 The three-layer approach I settled on

-I tried single-layer fixes first.
-None of them worked reliably.
-Here's what finally stuck.
+I tried single-layer fixes first, and none of them worked reliably on their own.

 Layer 1 blocks the network requests before the overlay scripts even load.
 Layer 2 hides the DOM elements that slip through via CSS injection.
 Layer 3 clicks "Accept" on what can't be blocked and then removes the elements from the tree.
 Each layer catches what the previous one missed.